wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     *   (b) the knowledge of any person employed by or concerned in the management of the body corporate shall be deemed to be knowledge of the body corporate.

     Compare: 1952 No 49 s 457(2)(a); Shipping Registration Act 1981 s 73 (Aust)

+    Section 74(1): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 74(2): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 75 Making false documents, etc

-*   (1) Every person commits an offence and is liable to imprisonment for a term not exceeding 2 years or to a fine not exceeding $10,000 who---
+*   (1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $10,000 who---

     *   (a) makes any register book, certificate, bill of sale, instrument of mortgage, or other document under this Act, knowing the same to be false or misleading in any material particular; or

     *   (b) forges or fraudulently alters any such document, or assists any other person to do so, or procures the forgery or fraudulent alteration of any such document.

-    (2) Every person commits an offence and is liable to a fine not exceeding $5,000 who prints, sells, or uses any document purporting to be a form prescribed by the Minister, knowing that the document is not in fact a form that is for the time being prescribed by the Minister.
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who prints, sells, or uses any document purporting to be a form prescribed by the Minister, knowing that the document is not in fact a form that is for the time being prescribed by the Minister.

     Compare: 1952 No 49 s 503; 1987 No 184 s 25(1)

+    Section 75(1): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 75(2): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 76 Liability of directors and officers of bodies corporate